 4. Resurfacing the Sinks and Tubs

 Replacing sinks, tubs and toilets is where the big money comes into play.
 Instead of replacing dull and scratched sinks and tubs, resurface them.
-For small scratches you can use an enamel paste which is applied with a cloth and wiped away.
+For small scratches, you can use an enamel paste which is applied with a cloth and wiped away.
 If there are deeper scratches or even chips, you can get a two-part enamel filler which you apply, let dry, then sand smooth.
-Anything with heavier wear, you will need a resurfacing kit.
-These can be purchased at any DIY store, and are much less expensive than hiring a contractor or replacing.
+For anything with heavier wear, you will need a resurfacing kit.
+These can be purchased at any DIY store, and are much less expensive than hiring a contractor or replacing them.
 As far as the toilet, you can easily change the lid and seat for a new one.

 5. Adding Accessories

 Once you have made your decision on what you want to do, it’s time to go shopping.
-You can spend almost an entire day going from store to store to get everything you need, or you can go to a one-stop shop like ABL Tile and Bathroom Centre, where they have practically everything you need, and offer convenient in-store and online ordering.
+You can spend almost an entire day going from store to store to get everything you need, or you can go to a one-stop shop like Lowe’s or Home Depot where they have practically everything you need, and offer convenient in-store and online ordering.

-Redoing a bathroom does not have to be a thousand dollar, time-consuming adventure.
-Juts making a few select changes can really make all the difference in the world.
+Redoing a bathroom does not have to be a thousand-dollar, time-consuming adventure.
+Just making a few select changes can really make all the difference in the world.